Common Repetitive Stress Injuries in the Workplace

 Bursitis is another common condition that is brought on and often worsened into a painful condition.
 This condition is one that affects the small, fluid-filled sacs that cushion the joints of the body.
 When these fluid areas get infected or inflamed from overuse and injury they can lead to pinched nerves, loss of mobility, pain or numbness, and swollen joints.
 It often affects the knees, shoulders, elbows, and hips and is caused by overuse.
 This example of repetitive stress injuries in the workplace is usually brought on by repeated lifting and bending, carrying heavy loads, and not following proper safety procedures at work.
 It is a condition that is slow to heal as well.

-Tendonitis is another example of the repetitive stress injuries in the workplace we see and is a condition that deals with painful and excessive swelling in and around the tendons of the body.
+Tendonitis is another example of the repetitive stress injuries we see in the workplace and is a condition that deals with painful and excessive swelling in and around the tendons of the body.
 It is most commonly seen in the joint and areas of greatest mobility such as the hands, elbows, and shoulders.
 As tendons are overused, they become swollen, which can lead to tears and inflammation.
-Repeated movements and use, often combined with heavy loads or impact trauma are the cause of tendonitis and the pain and weakness associated with it can be improved with braces and supports and a change in routine to avoid the aggravating habits and movements.
+Repeated movements and use, often combined with heavy loads or impact trauma, are the cause of tendonitis.
+The pain and weakness associated with it can be improved with braces and supports and a change in routine to avoid the aggravating habits and movements.